robopzet/doc/git.md

 ### [git init](https://git-scm.com/docs/git-init)
-Create an empty Git repository from the current directory.
+Creates an initial Git repository from the current directory.
 It creates the **.git** directory.
 The common next step is to create a **.gitignore** file.